Here is the documentation for the WP eBay Product Feeds plugin.

 Here’s the options on this page, and what each option does:-

 - Default eBay Feed – This will allow you to define an eBay feed to use.
 This will be the fallback feed so that if it’s not present at all in the site, this is the feed to use.
+This will be generated from a service like Auction Request.

 - Default Number of Items to Show – This is the number of items to be shown by default.
 Can be changed.